xludx/Cashier-BTC/README.md

 Running
 -------

+Run the app using docker-compose:
 ```
-$ nodejs cashier-part.js
-$ nodejs worker.js
-$ nodejs worker2.js
+$ docker-compose up
 ```

-Open [http://localhost:2222](http://localhost:2222) in browser, you should see 'Cashier-PART reporting for duty'.
+Open [http://localhost:2222](http://localhost:2222) in browser, you should see 'cashier-part reporting for duty'.
 That's it, ready to use.
 Use tools like `supervisord` or `foreverjs` to keep it running.